Informfully/Challenges/newsimages25/images/README.md

 Run ID refers to the ID shown above.
 The codebase for each team is available in the "workflows" repository.
-The scores below are the average ratings for each image in a run submission (ratings are on a 5-point Likert scale).
+The scores below are the average ratings for each image in a run submission (on a 5-point Likert scale).
 The "evaluation" folder contains scores for every single image.
 Entries are sorted by score (starting with the highest at the top).